lakeside2us/hangman857/README.md

 ### Usage Instructions

-In order to run this game, use Git to clone this repository.
+In order to run the game, use Git to clone this repository.

 From your command line run the following commands: